zackstout/beatles-songwriting/README.md

 ### (a) iv minor (e.g. Fm)

 - Can just be subbed in for the IV.
-- 🎵 That Means a lot
+- ✅ That Means a lot, intro
-- 🎵 What Goes on
+- ✅ What Goes on, "as I walked along the road...", 0:33
-- 🎵 I'll follow the sun
+- ✅ I'll follow the sun, 0:33
 - Creates a sophisticated ballad feel.
-- 🎵 Nowhere Man ("his nowhere plans..." -- the "novelty")
+- ✅ Nowhere Man ("his nowhere plans..." -- the "novelty", along with predictable descending bassline)
-- 🎵 All I've Got to do
+- ✅ All I've Got to do, intro
-- 🎵 Real Love
+- ✅ Real Love, 0:56
 - 🎵 The continuing story of Bungalow Bill

 ### (b) v minor (e.g. Gm)

-- 🎵 I'll Get you
+- ✅ I'll Get you, 0:27, small moment, singled out in Ian MacDonald's _Revolution in the Head_
-- 🎵 Strawberry Fields ("cause I'm going to...")
+- ✅ Strawberry Fields ("cause I'm going to...", 0:15)
-- 🎵 She's Leaving home ("Wednesday morning at...")
+- ✅ She's Leaving home ("Wednesday morning at...", intro)
-- 🎵 Julia
+- ✅ Julia, 0:15
-- 🎵 Sun King, mention of C7-A7 as "the familiar cadence" that we are changing by using Gm7-A7 instead.
+- ✅ Sun King, 0:58, mention of C7-A7 as "the familiar cadence" that we are changing by using Gm7-A7 instead.
+- Yeah you can really hear the similarity between those last two.

 #### Dominant minor substitution rule

 - (p.
 209) **'When a dominant seventh chord appears, you can substitute a minor chord a fifth above.'**
 - Ex: Gm7 can substitute for a C dominant chord (C7).
-- 🎵 Something (this shows the "familiar" C7 that we should have expected in Sun King.)
+- ✅ Something, intro (this shows the "familiar" C7 that we should have expected in Sun King.)

 ### (c) bVI (e.g. Ab)

-- 🎵 P.S.
+- 🎵 () P.S.
 I love you, and,
-- 🎵 Do you want to know a secret.
+- 🎵 () Do you want to know a secret.
-- 🎵 It won't be long (The C chord does not belong, in key of E!)
+- ✅ It won't be long (The C chord does not belong, in key of E!), 0:17
-- 🎵 Honey Don't
+- ✅ Honey Don't, intro, cool sound wow, departure from three chord trick indeed!
-- 🎵 Til There was you
+- ✅ Til There was you, the ending, nice: great old tune
-- 🎵 I saw her standing there (0:25)
+- ✅ I saw her standing there (0:25), it's the "ooh!" chord!!!!
 - (p.
 214) **Illustrates how the bVI is a functional substitute for iv.**
 - Ex: In E major, the iv is Am, and the bVI is C.
-- 🎵 Hello Goodbye (nice, will be revisited later in this chapter)
+- ✅ Hello Goodbye, 0:27 (nice, will be revisited later in this chapter)
 - Another good example of this bVI-for-iv switch, in a super-plagal cadence (IV-iv-I).
 - The minor third interval between IV and bVI is 'the essence of rock'.
 - 🎵 When I'm 64: try yourself swapping in the bVI for iv here.
 - 🎵 Ain't She sweet (bridge): another example.
 - And indeed: what we are swapping is a typical vi-for-I swap.
 - Because when we swap iv for bVI, we are swapping a minor for its relative major.
-- 🎵 Oh!
-Darling (bridge)
+- ✅ Oh!
+Darling (bridge), 1:12, "you didn't need me anymore.."

 #### The 'bVI7' 'pre-dominant'